kosher9/kosher9/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Pastee
+- 🔭 I’m currently working on [pasthee](https://github.com/kosher9/pasthee)
 - 🌱 I’m currently learning Web development
 - 👯 I’m looking to collaborate on open-source projects
 - 💬 Ask me about android app development